circuitdao/docs/docs/user-guide/recharge-auction.md

 # Recharge Auction

-A Recharge Auction can be launched whenever the BYC balance of the Treasury drops below the Treasury Minimum.
+A Recharge Auction can be launched whenever the BYC balance of the Treasury drops below the **Treasury Minimum**.

 In a Recharge Auction the protocol acquires BYC to refill the Treasury by auctioning off CRT.
 Bidders must submit bids offering at least the **Recharge Auction Minimum Bid Amount** of BYC.
 Bids must also include the CRT price at which the BYC is offered.
 The CRT price of a bid must be greater than the **Recharge Auction Minimum CRT Price**, and greater than the CRT price of any previous bid.